by Marco Stahlhut

 “He added that the existence of 1.6 billion Muslims spread across 57 countries should become a force to promote the goodness of Islam.

 “The meeting organized by Nahdlatul Ulama, Indonesia’s largest Muslim organization, is expected to produce a message about the importance of promoting a peaceful Islam to combat radicalism worldwide.”
+Read the full article (PDF).

 by Peter Alford